Mandy Shewfelt, M.S.W., RSW, RCCFounder, Clinical Leader

 - Bonnie Badenoch, PhD, Author of “The Heart of Trauma: Healing the Embodied Brain in the Context of Relationships"

 After completing my Masters degree in Social Work, I trained for a year at the Toronto Institute for Relational Psychotherapy in 1992-1993.
-In 2006 I began consulting in an ongoing way with Pat DeYoung PhD, a founder of that Institute, and author of Relational Psychotherapy, A Primer, and Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach.
-I continue to consult with Pat DeYoung on a regular basis and the experience of this relationship and the learning within it sustains a rich, reliable practice foundation in me that is central to all of my work.
+From 2006-2016 I consulted with Pat DeYoung PhD, a founder of that Institute, and author of Relational Psychotherapy, A Primer, and Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach.
+The experience of this relationship and the learning within it sustains a rich, reliable practice foundation in me that is central to all of my work.

 Relational Life Institute